-So, you're new to Bitcoin and want to find out what the easiest way to buy Bitcoin in New Zealand is?
+So, you're new to the crypto market and you want to find out what the easiest way to buy Bitcoin in New Zealand is?
 Well, you've come to the right place!
-BitPrime is New Zealand's premier cryptocurrency retailer that can supply you with Bitcoin, as well as over 60 different cryptocurrencies.
+BitPrime is New Zealand's premier cryptocurrency retailer that can supply you with Bitcoin, as well as over 100 different cryptocurrencies.
 We also provide FREE advice on secure ways to store Bitcoin and are happy to help with any technical questions that you have.
+Oh, and if you're looking to sell bitcoin in New Zealand, we can help you with that too!

 How Bitcoin Works

-First, let’s cover the basics of Bitcoin, how it works and how to use it.
-If you already feel confident with this aspect, feel free to skip to the next section.
+First, let's cover the basics of Bitcoin, how it works and how to use it.
+If you already feel confident with this aspect, feel free to skip down to the next section which details exactly how to buy bitcoin with NZD.

 How does Bitcoin work?